The Cognitive Dissonance of Free Speech and Trump

 Snyder goes on to write, “We can have the Constitution, or we can have Trump.”

 Believing that Trump is a good plan for America reveals delusional and disordered thinking.
-Trump Derangement Syndrome would be more aptly recast as Trump Delusional Syndrome.
+Trump Derangement Syndrome (TDS) would be more aptly recast as Trump Delusional Syndrome.